 - At the end of the day, these rankings are based upon my own opinions through my own use of them.
 Items taken into consideration in my rankings are: how often I’ve used them, blends they lend themselves to, necessity amongst other Distress Oxide colors in the same family, colors I am personally drawn to the most, etc.

 - This blog is not sponsored by Ranger, Tim Holtz, any affiliate-linked company, or any sort of craft-related company.
+While I may receive product as a gift to use at times, there is no agreement for me to create this content.
 This blog was created on my own with the intention of sharing my own thoughts.
+Please be aware, though, that affiliate links are used in this post, which, at no additional cost to you, generate a small commission for me should you make a purchase through the link!

 This post is a labor of love, and I am so excited to be sharing it with you.
 So, here we go!